 Reading and Writing

-At Midfield Primary School the Read Write Inc. scheme of work is followed to help children in Early Years develop their speaking and listening, reading and writing skills.
+At Midfield we are passionate about reading and we are keen to instil a love for reading through the teaching of the Read Write Inc. scheme of work.
+In Early Years, RWI helps to develop children's speaking and listening, reading and writing skills.
 It is a scheme of work developed for literacy by Ruth Miskin, who is one of the UK’s leading authorities on teaching children to read.
 The Read Write Inc scheme is also followed in Year 1 to aid children's continued learning of phonics.

 Over the past three years, Read Write Inc. has had a positive impact on children’s reading progress.
 Midfield’s pass rate for the Year One Phonics Screen Check is testament to this.